-The Middle Tier is not immediately applicable as no detailed historical fishery data are available, but it provides a pathway for improving and growing the fishery in line with the HS objectives.
+The Middle Tier is not applicable during the initial years of HS implementation as insufficient detailed historical fishery data are available, but it provides a pathway for improving and growing the fishery in line with the HS objectives.

 What does the Middle Tier decision rule allow?